 The department sponsors clinical conferences open to community ophthalmologists in Iowa and surrounding states where physicians can earn continuing medical education credits.
 The department also sponsors an annual alumni meeting with participation by nationally and internationally recognized ophthalmologists and vision scientists.

 M.D.
 Student Training, Graduate Education

 The department maintains research laboratories for cell biology, biochemistry, morphology, tumor diagnosis, pathology, electrophysiology, pupillography, molecular biology, and vascular disease.
-Clinical facilities in ophthalmology are available at University of Iowa Hospitals and Clinics in the Pomerantz Family Pavilion and at the Iowa City VA Health Care System and the VA Central Iowa Health Care System in Des Moines.
-The department also manages an eye clinic at the Broadlawns Medical Center in Des Moines as well as outreach programs in other communities.
+Clinical facilities in ophthalmology are available at University of Iowa Hospitals and Clinics in the Pomerantz Family Pavilion, the Iowa River Landing, the Iowa City VA Health Care System, and the VA Central Iowa Health Care System in Des Moines.
+The department also manages outreach programs in other communities.
 The John and Marcia Carver Nonprofit Genetic Testing Laboratory, dedicated to providing affordable testing for rare eye diseases, is associated with the department.

 Ophthalmology and Visual Sciences Courses

-All aspects of clinical ophthalmology; patient rounds, lectures, case presentations; clinical duties with staff, residents, faculty in UIHC and VAMC ophthalmology clinics.
+All aspects of clinical ophthalmology; clinical experience, lectures, case presentations; clinical duties with staff, residents, and faculty in University of Iowa Hospitals and Clinics (UIHC) and Iowa City VA Medical Center (VAMC) ophthalmology clinics.
 Requirements: M.D. enrollment.